Image by ThePixelman

 The adult feels confused.
 She feels the need to nurture and be nurtured.
 She senses that she is wounded, yet cannot see the wound.
 She feels that something is trying to come to the surface.
 What is it?

-The child cries out, "It's me!
+"It's me!
 I'm here crying out for you.
 I need you.
 I love you.
 I can be your partner, your helper, your guide.
-All you need is to start acknowledging my presence.
-Stop ignoring me.
+All you need is to stop ignoring me.
 Stop pretending that you are all grown up and are past 'that' stage.
 Come back to earth.
-Come back to being present in this body — after all it's the only one you got and it's all ours.
+Come back to being present in this body — after all it's the only one you've got and it's all ours.
 Yours and mine.
 The inner child and the adult.

 "Adults make it so complicated!
 Give yourself a KISS.
 Yes!
 K.I.S.S.
 Keep it simple silly!
 Look inside yourself and invite your inner child to come out and play.
 Tell it that it's ok.
 That you won't scream at it anymore, won't tell it to go away, or tell it that it's not behaving appropriately.
 A-prop-riot-e-lie.
 That's a big word that I learned from you.
 I know what a prop is.
 I know what a riot is.
 I know what a lie is.
 All those words together just don't make any sense to me.
 Except that maybe behaving appropriately is a lie which becomes a prop for a riot.
 Did you ever think about that?

 "You told me that it was not a-prop-riot-e behavior to dance in the street, or to sing with the birds, or to talk to the new people that I discovered on the street — you call those people strange-hers.
 You told me that it is not appropriate to be playful and childlike, and that I had to act your age.
 Well I've got news for you.
 I'm an inner child and I am eternally young... so my age is whatever I choose.
-And today I choose to be five years old.
-So it is okay for me to sing and dance and love everyone I meet, because I know that God loves me, and that I am loved by everyone because God is in everyone.
+And it's okay for me to sing and dance and love everyone I meet, because I know that God loves me, and that I am loved by everyone because God is in everyone.

 "Do you know what is not appropriate?
 When you frighten me with your grown-up mixed-up beliefs.
 You have a picture of the world that I do not like, and you try to frighten me into doing what you want by telling me about your picture.
 Well your picture is all wrong!
 Do you know why?
 Because your picture has a nasty God in it that punishes children and he gets very angry when they make a mistake.
 Well, my God loves me and loves you too.
 And my God does not frighten little children.
 Instead S/He provides birds that make music, fruit trees for food, sun for light and warmth, grass to roll on and lay on, animals to play with, and lots of other good things.

 "Your picture is just a horror movie that you have made up, and I don't watch horror movies.
 So if you insist on watching a horror picture, keep me out of it.
-Don't even tell me about it.
 I don't like to hear yucky stories.
 They make my belly and my heart hurt.